What is Operating Profit Margin?

 In evaluating a business, investors and analysts rely on the operating profit margin.
 Being a key profitability ratio, it serves as an indicator of the efficiency of a company in managing its expenses.
-The operating margin shows to an investor, analyst and even business owners of the relationship that exists between revenue and final profit of the business.
-Often, the profit margin is confused with operating margin.
-Also though they share similarity as they both compare earnings against cost.
+The operating margin shows to an investor, analyst, and even business owners the relationship that exists between revenue and the final profit of the business.
+Often, the profit margin is confused with the operating margin.
+Also though they share similarities as they both compare earnings against cost.
 In arriving at the operating profit margin, two components are essential; the revenue and the operating profit.

 Revenue of the business is often from the primary source, usually the sales of goods and services as displayed on a cloud accounting software.
 On the other hand, the operating profit is derived from the gross profits after offsetting administrative, overhead and operational expenses.
 Both of these figures can be gotten from the balance sheet report of the business.
 Below is how operating profit margin is calculated;

 We can improve operating profit by reducing the direct cost associated with business operations.
 The first step would be to reduce easy savings related to lost or wasted inventory, increase efficiency or procure raw materials at a lower cost.
 Additionally, other overhead costs or expenses can be optimized to reduce any unnecessary expenses which can reduce operating profit.